Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "There’s a matter I wanted to raise, actually," Gabe said, picking up his spoon again.
 "Were you aware that two of the intended victims today were Allison Buehler and Xiù Chang?"

 Winton and Neech glanced at each other.
 Clearly they hadn’t.
-"I hope they’re unhurt…" Winton ventured.
+"I hope they’re unhurt..."
+Winton ventured.

 "They aren’t.
 Chang suffered a knife wound - not a serious one, thank God - and Buehler shot one of the attackers in self-defence."

 "*Shot* him?"
-Neech looked… startled?
+Neech looked... startled?
 Appalled?
 "She had a gun?"

 Gabe nodded firmly.
 "She has a class one firearms license.
 One that *I* personally authorized."